 If you’re someone who uses other online sales funnel tools and services specifically designed for marketing and selling products, you’ll notice this isn’t Thinkific’s strength.

 Let’s cover how effectively Thinkific lets it’s users sell and market their courses.

 First, let’s talk about the “Customizable” Site Builder.

 Again, this is coming from someone who has other tools to create sales pages, landing pages, etc., so if you don’t have this experience, then this tool may be what you need.

-That being said, Thinkific has pre-built themes for their courses if you rather not customize and just insert your content.
+That being said, Thinkific has pre-built themes for their courses if you rather not customize the look and feel of your site and prefer inserting your content.
 You don’t have to pay extra per month to get these themes.
 They are built and available for use directly inside your Thinkific Account.

 The site-builder is built on sections and blocks.

 - Bonus Material

 - Call to Action

 - Image gallery